 Free NOAA Nautical Charts - After a three-month trial period, PDF versions of the National Oceanic and Atmospheric Administration’s (NOAA) nautical charts will be free to the public on a permanent basis.
 These free PDFs are digital images of traditional nautical charts that can be useful for recreational boaters when planning sailing and fishing trips.
 For more details, see the NOAA Press Release.
 To get started, see NOAA’s interactive chart locator.

-Free Online Spill Training - The BoatU.S.
-Foundation has launched Spill Prevention and Response for Marina Staff, a free online training course on preventing and responding to fuel and oil spills.
-BoatU.S. worked with Washington Sea Grant to develop the course, which features videos, interactive exercises, and interviews with spill responders, marina owners, and managers.
+Free Online Clean Boating Courses - The BoatU.S.
+Foundation has launched BoatUS Foundation Clean Boating Course, a free online training course on clean boating.
+Clean water is an essential part of boating.
+This free course will show you the simple steps you can take to reduce the impact boating activities on our waterways.
+BoatU.S. worked with Washington Sea Grant to develop the course, which features videos, interactive exercises, and interviews responders, marina owners, and managers.

 Please note: All official CZM requests for public comment are published in the Public Notices section of the Environmental Monitor, the bi-weekly publication from the Massachusetts Environmental Policy Act (MEPA) office.
 Available opportunities for public comment from other agencies and organizations are provided below.